sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module03priorityQueuesHeapsDisjointSets/section01priorityQueuesIntroduction/priorityQueues.md

 ```

 * If we use a sorted array, then we can get the maximum element, the element with the highest priority, in `O(1)`.
+* Because if it is in ascending order, the last element has the highest priority.
+* And if it is in descending order, the first element has the highest priority.
 * However, to insert an element, we have two options:

 #### Linear insertion